The Island Golf Club, Donabate, County Dublin

 Founded 1890.
 Links Course

-Although its shortage of international recognition may suggest otherwise, be assured that The Island Golf Club is one of the finest and most difficult links courses in Ireland.
+Although a lack of international recognition may suggest otherwise, be assured that The Island Golf Club is one of the finest and most difficult links courses in Ireland.
 Nestling amongst enormous sand dunes, the course is surrounded by the Irish Sea, Donabate Beach and Broadmeadow Estuary.
 Founded in 1890, the course was shaped over the years by the hand of Fred Hawtree and the legendary Eddie Hackett and has hosted many important amateur events over the years, including Irish Qualifying for the British Open on a number of occasions, most recently in 2013.
-Along with Portmarnock, the Island is one of the finest links courses in Dublin.
+Along with Portmarnock, County Louth, the European Club and Royal Dublin, the Island is one of the must-play links courses to be experienced from the Dublin area.

 Just north of Dublin, the Passage Tombs at Newgrange date back to 3,200 BC and provide a fascinating insight into prehistoric Ireland, while just south of Dublin in County Wicklow, you should include a visit to beautiful Glendalough and Powerscourt House & Gardens.